Mexico Fails to Stop Cartel COVID Fraud: A Threat to Public Health & IP

 Criminal groups have re-strategized operations to profit under government shutdown turning to exploit the public health crisis.

 In Mexico, the cartels have gained the trust of the public by providing aid to the poorest communities; nevertheless, these groups instrumentalize the fear of the health crisis.
 The Gulf Cartel distributed food pantries to the northeastern state of Tamaulipas, while the daughter of El Chapo from the Sinaloa Cartel organized care packages to the western state of Jalisco.
-By securing trust of the public, organized groups have successfully profited from the sale of falsified COVID-19 doses.
+By securing the trust of the public, organized groups have successfully profited from the sale of falsified COVID-19 doses.

 Mexico’s National Council of Private Security (CNSP) and Federal Commission for the Protection against Sanitary Risk (COFEPRIS) confirmed the presence of the cartels like the Michoacan Family and the Jalisco New Generation in the digital sale of unauthorized vaccines and the production of counterfeit vaccines.
 A report by Insight Crime notes, “80 people in the municipality of Santiago had received the unauthorized vaccine, which authorities said may have simply been water.”
 These counterfeit and unauthorized vaccines can be sold up to 25,000 pesos or $1,228.